xiaobing318/ggml/docs/gguf.md

       - `M`: Million parameters.
       - `K`: Thousand parameters.
     - Additional `-<attributes><count><scale-prefix>` can be appended as needed to indicate other attributes of interest
-1. **FineTune**: A descriptive name for the model fine tuning goal (e.g. Chat, Instruct, etc...)
+3. **FineTune**: A descriptive name for the model fine tuning goal (e.g. Chat, Instruct, etc...)
     - This can be derived from gguf metadata `general.finetune` substituting spaces for dashes.
-1. **Version**: (Optional) Denotes the model version number, formatted as `v<Major>.<Minor>`
+4. **Version**: (Optional) Denotes the model version number, formatted as `v<Major>.<Minor>`
     - If model is missing a version number then assume `v1.0` (First Public Release)
     - This can be derived from gguf metadata `general.version`
-1. **Encoding**: Indicates the weights encoding scheme that was applied to the model.
+5. **Encoding**: Indicates the weights encoding scheme that was applied to the model.
 Content, type mixture and arrangement however are determined by user code and can vary depending on project needs.
-1. **Type**: Indicates the kind of gguf file and the intended purpose for it
+6. **Type**: Indicates the kind of gguf file and the intended purpose for it
      - If missing, then file is by default a typical gguf tensor model file
      - `LoRA` : GGUF file is a LoRA adapter
      - `vocab` : GGUF file with only vocab data and metadata
-1. **Shard**: (Optional) Indicates and denotes that the model has been split into multiple shards, formatted as `<ShardNum>-of-<ShardTotal>`.
+7. **Shard**: (Optional) Indicates and denotes that the model has been split into multiple shards, formatted as `<ShardNum>-of-<ShardTotal>`.
     - *ShardNum* : Shard position in this model.
 Must be 5 digits padded by zeros.
       - Shard number always starts from `00001` onwards (e.g. First shard always starts at `00001-of-XXXXX` rather than `00000-of-XXXXX`).
     - *ShardTotal* : Total number of shards in this model.
 Must be 5 digits padded by zeros.

-GGUF文件的命名约定是设计来让人们能够一眼就获取模型的重要细节。这一命名格式旨在便于人类阅读和理解，而不是为了在现场完美解析，因为现有的gguf文件名具有多样性。以下是命名约定的各个组成部分的详细解释：

 ### 命名组成部分